hendra-pratama/laravel-zero-deployment-using-github/README.md

     desc('End of Deploy the application');

-The code above is self explanatory, so you can read it.
+The code above is self explanatory, i believe you can read and understand in, if you can please go deployer documentation and search the syntax you not understand.

 ### Add Github Workflow